 Infra mammary fold (IMF)

-This breast augmentation incision is probably the most commonly used incision to place a breast implant.
+Probably the most commonly used incision to place a breast implant is the IMF.
 The aim of the incision is to put the final scar right in the lower breast crease where the breast comes out from the chest.
-This is the preferred incision of Dr Sam Cunneen at Breast Augmentation Perth for three reasons.
+There are three reasons this is the preferred incision of Dr Sam Cunneen at Breast Augmentation Perth.

 A well placed IMF incision is very hard to see with your bra removed.
 This is because the breast implant folds the scar into the chest, obscuring the incision from view.
 To see your scar someone can either crouch down to look up or you can lift up your breast to show it off!

 To give you the best looking breasts he possibly can, accurate implant placement is critical.
-Dr Sam Cunneen needs to ensure the augments are positioned to allow your native breast tissue and your muscle to interact together creating a beautiful shape.
-No other incision which gives as good access as the IMF incision to allow this to occur.
+No other incision provides as good access as the IMF incision to allow this to occur.
 Using an IMF incision Dr Sam Cunneen can release as much breast gland as required off the underlying muscle to craft these lovely breast shapes.

 Besides trying to create the most spectacular breasts possible we are constantly striving to avoid any complications from the surgery.
 One of the most concerning complications, although rare, is infection.
-By utilising the infra mammary fold incision Dr Sam Cunneen avoids entering any breast ducts which are known to harbour naturally occurring bacteria.
+As the breast ducts harbour naturally occurring bacteria, Dr Sam Cunneen is able to avoid all of these with an IMF incision.
 Bacteria are disastrous if they stick onto a breast implant.
 The IMF incision, by going below the breast gland, maintains all the breast ducts intact reducing the risks of infection.

 More News Posts From Breast Augmentation Perth

 As you can see there is a lot to think about.
 Make sure you choose a surgeon who is appropriately qualified to answer all of your questions (ASPS and ASAPS).
 Please email if you have any other questions.
-The next news blog will discuss the different positions an implant can be placed in.
+The next blog post will have a discussion about the different positions an implant can be placed.
 Until then keep the Questions coming!
 Sam